WikiToLearn/Wiki2Latex/README.md

 ------
 - The Namespace LaTeX is undefined, can it be useful?
 User can define templates.
 - The documentation comments are used also to signal relevant parts of code which need corrections.
+- __[CSS]__ '#w2lFmFormer' is the id of the form in the w2llatexform page and '.w2lLogOutput' is the class of the textareas in the onpdf page.

 TODO:
 -----